This information is also available in a pamphlet format.

 No. They have no legal right that overrules a parent’s right to choose home education.
 Home education is legal and the school can not stop you.

-What is the Transition From School form?
+What is the Exemption from School Attendance form?
 Do I need it for home education?

-The Transition From School form is not required to withdraw your child from school for home education.
+The Exemption from School Attendance form is not required to withdraw your child from school for home education.
 This form is used only for students aged under 17 who wish to undertake a TAFE course, employment or a situation where an exemption from school attendance is required.
 Home education is not considered an exemption, as home education registration fulfills the attendance requirements of the Education and Training Reform Act.

 If your school (typically a secondary school) insists you need to provide this form for your child to be home educated, they are incorrect.
 Please contact HEN for assistance and HEN can write to the principal on your behalf, outlining the relevant legal information.